UTMediaCAT/Voyage/README.md

 Here you can view your action history and quick navigations to the database
 ####Scope
 Here, you can view and edit 4 requirement to explore:
 * __Monitoring Sites__: The site in which explorer will look into.
-It will automatically get validated.
+It will automatically get validated when adding.
 * __Twitter Accounts__: The twitter accounts which explorer will look into.
 It will automatically be validated when adding.
 * __Foreign Sites__: The site in which explorer checks if it used as source.
 * __Keywords__: The words in which the explorer will see if it is used.

 ####Data
 Here, you can view the collected data by the explorer.
 Furthermore, you can download the archived entry as __Web Archive__.
+For demo, it is filled with pre-explored entries.
 ####Downloads
 Here, you can download all the data stored in the database as __Json__ format.
 ####Statistics